Southwest Papua: Secondary school

-Southwest Papua boasts a prestigious educational institution, SMA Averos Kota Sorong.
+The institution SMA Averos Kota Sorong is located in Southwest Papua.
 As per the College Entrance Test Institute (LTMPT), this school secured the highest position among all the schools in Papua Island based on the 2022 Computer-Based Written Examination.
-Notably, in that year, only two schools from Papua managed to make it to the top 1000, with SMA Averos ranked 570 out of all the schools in Indonesia.
+In that year, only two schools from Papua managed to make it to the top 1000, with SMA Averos ranked 570 out of all the schools in Indonesia.